Draock History, Family Crest & Coats of Arms

 And over in Yarcombe, again in Devon, another branch of the family was found.
 "It comprises about 5000 acres, and is the property of Sir H. F. T. S. Drake, to whose ancestor, Sir Francis, one moiety of the manor was granted by Queen Elizabeth."

-Important Dates for the Draock family
+Early History of the Draock family

 This web page shows only a small excerpt of our Draock research.
 Another 210 words (15 lines of text) covering the years 1185, 1205, 1273, 1303, 1581, 1581, 1660, 1700, 1540, 1596, 1588, 1637, 1625, 1629, 1617, 1662, 1646, 1662, 1608, 1669, 1625, 1669, 1660 and are included under the topic Early Draock History in all our PDF Extended History products and printed products wherever possible.

 Draock Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Draock have been found, including Drake, Drakes, Draike, Drayke, Draykes, Draikes and others.

 Early Notables of the Draock family (pre 1700)